yourbasic/api/README.md

 #### Functions

-A function is a simple beautiful thing.
-It's easy to understand, easy to test, and it doesn't come with any hidden dependencies or side effects.
+A function is a simple and beautiful thing.
+It's easy to use, easy to understand, easy to test, and it doesn't come with any hidden dependencies or side effects.
 And, perhaps most importantly, functions can be freely composed.
 The better part of mathematics is built from functions.
 If you can find a nice design using functions only, good for you.

 (I'm talking about pure functions here, the one that always produce the same output given the same input; not the ones that output